-CT scanning is a relatively new technique being used in manufacturing to help increase quality control.
+Industrial CT scanning services are a relatively new way of helping the manufacturing industry increase quality control.
 Using x-ray technology, CT scanning is ideal for non-destructive testing and inspection in order to locate and measure volumetric detail in three dimensions.

 Industrial CT scanning can access internal data equally on metallic and nonmetallic specimens, solid and fibrous materials, and smooth and irregularly surfaced objects.